The Last Empire: (Daniel 2:31-45)

 While Rome did crush its enemies it did not do what Islam has been doing for centuries.
 When you look at the impact of Islam in the world today you have “crushing” “breaking” and “smashing” of everything that is not Islamic.
 This aspect makes it different from the other three empires which absorbed much of the culture of the previous empire before it.
 The character and culture and mystery religions of Nimrod’s Babylon filtered on down to the Egyptians and the Assyrians and then manifested in the Babylonian Empire.
 All of these main empires had two main deities but simply changed their names to adapt them to their respective cultures.

-These ten toes on Nebuchadnezzar’s statue will be a mixture of Eastern and western nations that form part of the revived Islamic empire which will geographically cover part of Europe in the last days.
+This federation of ten Islamic kings with their kingdoms or ‘horns’ are also represented by the ten toes on Nebuchadnezzar’s statue which will be a mixture of Middle-Eastern and western nations dominated by Islam that form part of the revived Turkish Ottoman Islamic empire which will geographically reach into parts of Europe in the last days.
 As we see Islam spreading throughout the nations of the world we can see that through intermarriage that “they will mingle with the seed of men; but they will not adhere to one another, just as iron does not mix with clay.”
 (NKJV) In other words even though Muslim men marry non-Muslim wives they cannot change and the women must be subject to them and to Islam.
 This is one way Islam is infiltrating the western democracies, besides Muslims have lots of children and as the age comes to a close many of these little children now will grow up to become terrorists, suicide bombers and remorseless killers for Allah.
 However this last empire which is a composite of Babylon, Persian and Greece all rolled into one will be smashed to pieces at its very foundation by the Second Coming of the Messiah, our Lord Jesus Christ.
 And so Daniel continues…

 (Vs.44) “In the time of those kings, the God of heaven will set up a kingdom that will never be destroyed, nor will it be left to another people.
 It will crush all those kingdoms and bring them to an end, but it will itself endure forever.”